 - Active Dry Yeast

-How to make homemade rolls in 30 minutes:
+How to make fluffy dinner rolls in 30 minutes:

 - Preheat your oven to 400 degrees F.